protojour/domain-engine/README.md

 Any number of virtual machines may be created and executed in parallel, because of the immutable environment.

 In the future, we may support precompiled environments.

+### ONTOL compiler transformation steps

+The compiler goes through a number of transformation steps before producing executable code:

+1. `ontol-parser`: Parse ONTOL source code.
+2. `lowering`: Lower these statements into various maps for representing relationships and `Expr` for representing expressions (used in map/unify).
+3. `type_check`: Type check the expressions and output typed `ontol-hir`.
+4. `hir_unify`: Unify map arms to produce `ontol-hir` functions.
+5. `codegen`: Turn `ontol-hir` functions into `ontol-vm` stack machine assembly-like language.

 ## Testing